sandeepc/sandeepc.github.io/_posts/2016-03-07-photo-search-2.md

 <script src="https://gist.github.com/sandeep/c28f2b7326fa2536f259.js"></script>

 The second extraction in the code above calls a `getPalette` function which extracts the 5 most dominant colors in each image so that we can search by image color.
-Originally, I naively used RGB color extraction but to get perceptually similar colors (ie. ones you precieve to be similar) without a lot of gymnastics weu need to use a perceptually uniform color space such as HSL.
+Originally, I naively used RGB color extraction but to get perceptually similar colors (ie. ones you precieve to be similar) without a lot of gymnastics we need to use a perceptually uniform color space such as HSL.
 The palette module converts between color spaces out of the box.

 <script src="https://gist.github.com/sandeep/1a3b6d16f9f811f14ecc.js"></script>